 Labrador Shedding Frequency

-Seasonal changes play a role in shedding, and the most common times per year you’ll see excessive dog hair are spring and winter.
+Seasonal changes play a role in shedding.
+The most common times per year you’ll see excessive dog hair are spring and winter.
 With that being said, Labradors just shed a lot.
 They shed their coats all year.
 Don’t expect that you’ll be able to let up and stop grooming your pup in the offseason.
-If you want to manage your pup’s hair successfully, regular grooming is a must.
+Regular grooming is necessary if you want to successfully manage your pup’s hair.

 When Labs Shed The Most

-Labrador Retrievers shed the most during the springtime and wintertime.
+Labrador Retrievers shed the most during the springtime and wintertime, sometimes called shedding season.
 Labs shed in the winter to produce a new layer of fur to protect against winter elements.
 They shed in the summer to cool off and not carry such a dense second layer.
-This is known as “blowing” their coats, or molting season.
+This is known as “blowing” their coats or molting season.
 It’s frequently talked about as an annoyance for most Labrador owners.

 Labs are year-round shedding monsters.
-While they don’t shed as much as say a Caucasian Shepherd, they do shed quite a bit.
+While they don’t shed as much as, for example, a Caucasian Shepherd, they do shed quite a bit.
 After owning a Labrador myself for 13 years, I can tell you we cleaned up our fair share of dog hair.
 There are other reasons your Lab may shed though, so you’ll need to keep that in mind.
 Some reasons your Labrador may start shedding include fleas, lice, mites, or parasites.
 Skin conditions can also contribute to shedding.

 Managing Your Lab’s Shedding

-There are a few things you can do to manage your Labrador’s shedding.
-Amongst the most common remedies are regular brushing, bathing, and using a de-shedder a few times per year.
+You can do a few things to manage your Labrador’s shedding.
+Among the most common remedies are regular brushing, bathing, and using a de-shedder a few times per year.
 Diet can also play a role.
 Allergens in food can contribute to skin conditions, so this is something to keep an eye out for.

 If your pup is allergic to wheat or gluten, there’s a chance a skin condition may break out.
 Once that happens, the skin condition is likely to contribute to some type of more-than-normal shedding, at least in my personal experience.
-If you do notice a change in normal shedding, it’s recommended you check with your veterinarian before starting any type of self-diagnosed treatment.
+If you notice a change in normal shedding, you should check with your veterinarian before starting any self-diagnosed treatment.

 Weekly brushing is recommended for Labrador Retrievers.
 Preferably at least twice per week.
 Getting your Lab comfortable with brushing sessions will greatly decrease the amount of dog hair laying about your house.
 We recommend you brush your dog outside at least once every three days.
 Getting a good dog brush is important, and there are specific models designed specifically to help reduce shedding in your pup.

 Labradors can have sensitive skin.
 We recommend looking at an oatmeal shampoo for your Lab.
 You don’t want to bathe your Labrador excessively.
-Usually once per month is good, so you don’t deprive your Lab of the natural oils that occur in their coats.
+Usually, once a month is good, so you don’t deprive your Lab of the natural oils in their coats.
 If you find that a standard oatmeal shampoo isn’t effective in reducing the frequency of shedding, look to an anti-shed formula to help.
 If your Lab has sensitive skin, there are also shampoos that help calm skin conditions that may be contributing to increased shedding.

 A well-balanced diet is a must for any Labrador Retriever.
-You’ll want to make sure that they are eating a dog food formulated for Labradors that’s rich in Omega Fatty acids.
+You want to make sure that they are eating dog food formulated for Labradors rich in Omega Fatty acids.
 Omega fatty acids will help facilitate both skin and coat health.
 It will help keep their coats shiny and smooth, as well as potentially helping to alleviate skin conditions that your dog might have.

-It’s also recommended that you mix in some natural ingredients with your dog’s food from time to time.
+It’s also recommended that you mix some natural ingredients with your dog’s food occasionally.
 Vegetables like Zucchini and cooked sweet potatoes can help contribute vitamins and minerals that will help keep your pup’s coat healthy.

 Supplements can also be a good way to help decrease shedding in Labradors.
 If your pup is already eating dog food that isn’t rich in Omegas, it can be wise to add a fish oil supplement to their diet that will help.
 You can usually find fish oil supplements in both liquid and pill form.

 There are also different chewable supplements that can help your Lab’s coat.
-We are big fans of chewable supplements because they can improve coat health, as well as being used to train.
+We are big fans of chewable supplements because they can improve coat health and be used to train.
 Most coat and skin health formulas contain Omega Fatty acids, which will help your Lab’s coat stay healthy and reduce shedding.